onify/helix-app-boilerplate/README.md

 To download and setup the `helix-app` repo onto your machine, run the command:

 > IMPORTANT: Make sure you are in the correct folder files will be overwritten.
+Even this README :-)

 ```bash
 npx giget "gh:onify/helix/apps/helix-app" ./ --auth="<ONIFY_GITHUB_ACCESS_TOKEN>" --force --verbose